 SelfKey provides its users with the opportunity to not only remain private on the ecosystem that they have created but to also perform transactions and provide services – all while having a peace of mind concerning security and anonymity.

-SelfKey has a private data storage that they themselves own, while similar systems use public storages.
-This means that there is literally no way of your information leaking out and being exploited by third parties, which might happen during a data breach with some other company or system.
+SelfKey has a private data storage that they own, while similar systems use public storages.
+This means that there is no way of your information leaking out and being exploited by third parties, which might happen during a data breach with some other company or system.